Ulnar collateral ligament injury of the elbow: Treatments

-Recent studies have shown that MLB pitchers who undergo Tommy John surgery return to pitch in the MLB 83% of the time and only 3% fail to return to pitch in the MLB or the minor league.
+A 2015 study found that MLB pitchers who had Tommy John surgery returned to pitch in MLB 83% of the time and only 3% failed to return to pitch in MLB or the minor leagues.

-Recently, there has been a recorded increase of Tommy John surgery.
-The increase is related to the false perception that the surgery improves the stability of the UCL joint.
-Many athletes believe in this false perception and cause them to lie about their symptoms in hopes to undergo the surgery.
-In order to combat these rumors, physicians are motivated to educate the public that Tommy John surgeries are only for those who have severe UCL injuries.
+Beginning in 2007, there was an increase in the numbers of Tommy John surgeries.
+The increase was related to the false perception that the surgery improved the stability of the UCL joint.
+Many athletes believed this false perception, so they lied about their symptoms hoping to undergo the surgery.
+In order to combat the rumors, physicians were motivated to educate the public that Tommy John surgeries are only for those who have severe UCL injuries.
 The surgery will have an insignificant effect if the patient does not have a severe UCL injury.